elenafillo/LPDM-emulation-trees/README.md

  ![prediction examples](footprints_00-07-04-2016_00-17-04-2016.gif)

  ### Custom training/predicting functions
 The scripts here implement the algorithm described in the paper, allowing some flexibility (eg different sampling frequency or size than described).
 Users can create new training/predicting functions to for example use different sets of inputs or different regressors.
-To create a new training function, write a function trees_emulator/training.py imitating the default function (train_tree) and replace the default function call with the custom function in train_emulator.
+To create a new training function, write a function in trees_emulator/training.py imitating the default function (train_tree) and replace the default function call with the custom function in train_emulator.
 Similarly, to predict, create a function imitating the default function (predict_tree) and replace the default function call with the custom function in the object MakePredictions.